bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ~~~

 Access is granted by the RO, and a token is issued by the AS.
-In its final response, the AS includes a continuation element:
+In its final response, the AS includes a `continue` field:

 ~~~
 {